-In the Fall semester of the 2016/2017 academic year I taught a bachelor's level course on 'The European Union as a polity in the making' at the Department of Social Sciences of the Heinrich-Heine-Universität Düsseldorf; and a bachelor's course, also on 'The European Union as a polity in the making', at the Department of Social Sciences of the University of Trento as part of the Jean Monnet Centre of Excellence's program.
-Previously, during the 2015/2016 academic year, I have taught a master's level course on ‘The origins and developments of the European Union’ at the School of Political Science of the University of Florence.
+I previously taught a bachelor's level course on 'The European Union as a polity in the making' at the Department of Social Sciences of the Heinrich-Heine-Universität Düsseldorf (Fall semester 2016/17) and a bachelor's course, also on 'The European Union as a polity in the making' (Fall semester 2016/17), at the Department of Social Sciences of the University of Trento as part of the Jean Monnet Centre of Excellence's program.
+Finally, I have taught a master's level course on ‘The origins and developments of the European Union’ at the School of Political Science of the University of Florence.

 I have also given classes in secondary schools.
-In the Spring of 2015 I have taught classes on the history and the politics of the European Union in five high schools of the Province of Florence as part of the publicly funded project ‘Europe at School’.
+In the Spring of 2015 I have taught on the history and the politics of the European Union in five high schools of the Province of Florence as part of the publicly funded project ‘Europe at School’.